rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 ### :material-git: 4.2 Cloning the Lab Repository

-Run the script below to download and configure the lab automatically:
+Execute the script below to download and configure the lab automatically:

 === "Linux/Mac"